marklogic-community/corb2/README.md

   `URIS-REPLACE-PATTERN=/com/marklogic/sample/,,.xml,`  (Replace /com/marklogic/sample/ and .xml with empty strings.
 So, Corb client only need to cache the id '1234' instead of the entire URI /com/marklogic/sample/1234.xml.
 In the transform XQUERY-MODULE, we need to do `let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml"))`
 * **XCC-CONNECTION-RETRY-LIMIT** (Number attempts to connect to ML before giving up - default is 3)
 * **XCC-CONNECTION-RETRY-INTERVAL** (in seconds - Time interval in seconds between retry attempts - default is 60)
+* **BATCH-SIZE** (default is 1.
+Number of uris to be executed in single transform.
+Tranform module will receive a delimited string as URI variable and which needs to be tokenized to get individual uris.
+Default delimiter is ';' which can be overwritten with the option BATCH-URI-DELIM below)
+* **BATCH-URI-DELIM** (Optional i.e., if default delimiter ';' cannot be used.
+Used for BATCH-SIZE greater than 1.
+Transform modules needs to use this delimiter value to tokenize the URI to get individual uris.)
+* **FAIL-ON-ERROR** (Default is true.
+If false, corb job will not fail and exit if the transform module throws xquery error after the first URI is successfully run.
+This option will not handle repeated connection failures)
+* **ERROR-FILE-NAME** (Optional.
+Used when FAIL-ON-ERROR is false.
+If specified, the errored URIs along with error messages will be written to this file.
+Uses BATCH-URI-DELIM or default ';' to seperate URI and error message)

 ### Alternate XCC connection configuration
 * **XCC-USERNAME** (Required if XCC-CONNECTION-URI is not specified)